 Outwards reinsurance premiums are accounted for in the year of inception.
 Premiums ceded to reinstate reinsurance cover or additional premiums payable on loss are recognised when they may be assessed with reasonable certainty.
-The syndicate has not purchased any reinsurance for the 2019 year of account.
+The syndicate has purchased reinsurance for the 2020 year of account covered by the financial statements.